Mouradouchane/WebBlocker/README.md

         git clone https://github.com/Mouradouchane/WebBlocker.git
   =========================================================================

-   - then use .exe file in DEBUG folder directly .
+   - then build sln prject .
 ```

 - if you're not familiar with 'git version control' follow this steps :